mugnozzo/list-of-useful-tools/README.md

 ## comparison
 - [thetruesize.com](https://thetruesize.com "thetruesize.com") - A map where you can drag countries to see their real dimensions compared.
 Distorsions of a world map normally change a lot the size of a country, especially when they are far from the equator.
 Dragging them at the sami latitude restores their actual size.

+## conlang
+- [ithkuil](https://www.ithkuil.net/ "ithkuil") - A constructed logical language made to minimize semantic ambiguity
+- [lojban](https://mw.lojban.org/ "lojban") - Lojban is a constructed logical language that gives you the capability of talking about everything with no ambiguity
+- [toki pona](https://tokipona.org/ "toki pona") - a minimalist constructed language built from about 120 core words, designed around simplicity and clarity of thought

 ## database
 - [adminer](https://www.adminer.org/ "adminer") - a database manager in a single php file (like phpMyAdmin but lighter)
 - [redis](https://redis.io/ "redis") - REmote DIctionary Server - an in-memory data structure store